Basic Policy on Risk Management

 1. Activities within the Group

-During normal times, training for entering data into both systems is carried out regularly so that quick action can be taken in the event of a severe disaster, and we are also reviewing our operations.
+During normal times, training for entering data into both systems is carried out regularly so that we can take quick action in the event of a severe disaster, and we are also reviewing our operations.

 2. Activities within communities

 Sapporo Real Estate, which operates and manages Yebisu Garden Place, has a written agreement with Shibuya Ward for supporting people who are unable to go home during a disaster.
 Based on this agreement, a disaster drill is conducted regularly inside Yebisu Garden Place for receiving people who are unable to go home in the event of a large-scale earthquake.